Black snake in the blue tank

 snake in the tank

-Crossing a snow corn snake with a wild corn snake is a new morph with distinctive lavender coloring.
-Almost 40 years ago, it originally arose, and it is still going strong now.
+Crossing a snow corn snake with a wild corn snake develops a new morph with distinctive lavender coloring.
+Almost 40 years ago, it originally arose, and it going strong now.

 Black corn snake as a pet

 If we talk about black corn snakes as pets, they are amazingly very good for various reasons.
-Their unique color patterns appeal to the people, and this element force people to pet them.
+Their unique color patterns make them appealing as pets.

-On the other side, they are shy and nonvenomous, so people like to stroke and even breed them.
-With the help of their ideal size, these snakes are easy to handle, but only take them in their hands briefly because they can bite due to feeling insecure.
+On the other side, they are shy and nonvenomous, so people like to adopt and even breed them.
+With the help of their ideal size, the full grown black corn snake are easy to handle, but only take them in hands carefully because they can bite due to feeling insecure.

 Water tank